mliew21396/remote-work-u2/week-5/9-gps2.1/readme.md

 I love the program as it is, but I want to add a couple of features:

 1. The owner wants to have options to include a mix of all items, rather than favorite foods.
-2. The owner wants to add the following items to the menu: pudding (feeds two people), bunt cake (feeds 4 people), and mega-cupcakes (feeds 3 people)
+2. The owner wants to add the following items to the menu: pudding (feeds two people), bunt cake (feeds 4 people), and mega-cupcakes (feeds 3 people).

 *NOTE: Write your own tests based on your expansion.
 The original tests should still pass.*